ecssiah/essiah/README.md

 Essiah
 =

-This is the original repository for content related to the language, Essiah.
+This is the original repository for the language, Essiah.
 The language has one foundational principle: To maintain phonetic spelling.
 If the pronunciation changes through use, then the spelling should change along with it.

 The repo contains a few documents that explain the basics and give some examples, but I'll try and explain a little about the ideas behind the language here.
 The basic principle was to make a simplified, improved, and phonetic English.